FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - Simple components limit creativity ( DIY) ...
 They also save lots of time for the complex ones eg calendars.

 ### KEY CONCEPTS LEARNT DURING THE BUILD

+- Rounding things up was the missing part of the puzzle....Things look elegant.

 - Here is how we can pass a body to a delete request